-Hi all!
-I’ve been so graciously asked once again to participate in the blog relay.
-I’m so excited to be back.
-The theme for this week is, “Epilepsy in Everyday Life”.
-When I began thinking about ideas for this month one stood out in my head as something I feel that I have not talked about, and that is specific side effects that I have suffered and how I have learned to cope.
-I have to state here, this is how I have dealt with these side effects, and may not work for you.
+I thought I might cover a few specific epilepsy side effects that I have suffered and how I have learned to cope.
+I have to state here, this is how I have dealt with these side effects, and my solutions may not work for you.
 Also, some never experience side effects and that’s cool too.
 The list I have composed are my top four side effects.
 There have been many more, but due to time constraints these were the most applicable.

-The first side effect that immediately came to mind was forgetfulness.
+The first side effect that immediately came to mind was forgetfulness. (pardon the pun!)
 This has been a common issue with many different medications.
 While it has improved greatly with time it is still a common theme.
 My forgetfulness first became apparent to me when I was in high school.
-I would forget to take my pills.
-I would forget to be at appointments.
-I would even forget to eat in the beginning.
-If you’ve ever met me you know I am pretty Type A personality-wise, so forgetting details or dates was very unlike me and very frustrating to say the least.
+I would forget to take my pills, to be at appointments, and even to eat sometimes.
+If you’ve ever met me, you know I am pretty Type A personality-wise.
+So forgetting details or dates was very unlike me and very frustrating to say the least.
 I had to come up with a solution.

 The next thing I had to set an alarm for, at the time, was to eat a few times per day.
 The medication I was on is an infamous one that tends to take away your appetite.
 Don’t worry that goes away in a few months.
 My life has evolved into not using alarms but utilizing my calendar.
 There’s a cool tip someone shared with me a few months ago that I think this group would use: there’s a feature on google calendar that allows you to set reminders up to 18 hours in advance all the way up to 5 minutes before.
 It will vibrate or make a noise on your device at the time of an event.